quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 ## [1] "apple"    "mandarin"
 ```

-You can apply alrithmatic operartions such as addition, subtraction, multiplication or division On numeric vectors.
-If only a single value is given for multiplication, for example, each elelent of the vector will be multiplied by the same value.
+You can apply arithmetical operations such as addition, subtraction, multiplication or division On numeric vectors.
+If only a single value is given for multiplication, for example, each element of the vector will be multiplied by the same value.

 ```r